As an Amazon Associate I earn from qualifying purchases.

 This sweet potato salad includes bacon.
 I personally used Applegate turkey bacon (not paid to promote them, it’s just what I use).
 But if you feel comfortable with pork bacon and have a source for bacon you feel comfortable eating, feel free!
 The flavors will work here just as well.

-1 1/2 cups chopped sweet potatoes – You can use any type of sweet potato you prefer here.
+Sweet potatoes – You can use any type of sweet potato you prefer here.
 Regular sweet potatoes or Japanese sweet potatoes are both excellent choices.
 Use the variety you prefer.
+Chop small.

-1/3 cup chopped purple onions – Purple onions will work best in this recipe due to their sweetness.
+Purple onions – Purple onions will work best in this recipe due to their sweetness.
 But in a pinch, yellow onions will work too.
+Chop small.

-1/2 a medium apple (approximately 1/2 a cup chopped) – This can be any type of apple you prefer.
+Apple (approximately ½ a cup chopped) – This can be any type of apple you prefer.
 Mine was not tart, but a tart apple would taste just as good.
 Use what you have handy.

 Cabbage – Optional, if you want this to be a green salad as shown in the photo.
 You can enjoy this salad without greens if you prefer.
 If using cabbage, simply slice of thin slices from a head of cabbage and lay in the base of your salad bowl.

-Vinaigrette – I used a Garlic Mustard Vinaigrette.
+Vinaigrette – I used Garlic Mustard Vinaigrette.
 Many types of vinaigrettes will work here.
-I would taste test your favorite however, before pouring it over the salad.
+I would taste test your favorite, however, before pouring it over the salad.
 Just to be sure the flavors meld.

 How To Make Roasted Sweet Potato Salad